profile-sh/docs/projects/gh_workflows_project.md

 Now we need to call the above reusable workflow:

 Exercise: Create a workflow to pass inputs to the reusable workflow and use outputs from the reusable workflow.
-- create a workflow w04_inputs_outputs.yml in the repo call-reuasble-workflows.
+- create a workflow w04_inputs_outputs.yml in the repo call-reusable-workflows.
 - paste the following content in it and commit:

 {% raw %}